cadolphs/advent_of_code_2020/day03/README.md

 First we write a utility class that's a RightCyclicalArray.

-Next up, we want to parse the map.
+Next up, we want to parse the map, which is simple enough.

+Finally, we want to generate positions.
+For that we can just write a generator.

+The rest is just plugging things together correctly...

+Of course in trying this run I mixed up the array directions; with numpy arrays the first index is commonly understood to be the "row" and the second index is the column; this problem uses the opposite order.